chazzka/clanekcathedral/clanek.md

 As we can see, the algorithm was successful in isolating all of the novelty datapoints.

-Because the Local Outlier Factor algorithm calculates the distance metric, with our model trained, we can leve
+Because the Local Outlier Factor algorithm calculates the distance metric, with our model trained, we can elaborate on that and provide more novel datapoints to observe the distances calculated.